oraclize/docs/source/includes/_general_concepts.md

 ## Query
-A query is an array of parameters which needs to evaluated in order to complete a specific data source type request: `query: [ parameter_1, parameters_2, ...];`
+A query is an array of parameters which needs to be evaluated in order to complete a specific data source type request: `query: [ parameter_1, parameters_2, ...];`

 The first parameter is the main argument and it is usually mandatory.
 For example, in the case of the URL Data Source Type, the first argument is the expected URL where the resource resides.
 If only the first argument is present, then the URL Data Source assumes that an HTTP GET was requested.
 The second parameters, which it is optional, should contain the data payload of the HTTP POST request.